naqushab/SearchEngineScrapy/SetupGuide.md

 ### Before Setting Up crawler

 **Step 1:**
-You need to have python installation on your mac.
+You need to have Homebrew on you mac.
-Type `python --version` to see if you have Python 2.7 installed.
+You can check if it is installed by typing: `brew --version`

-If you don't have Python 2.7, use Homebrew to install it. _Otherwise, skip this step and move to Step 2._
+If you don't have Homebrew, use below command to install it. _Otherwise, skip this step and move to Step 2._

 Type command:
-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`  (This installs Homebrew)
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-`export PATH="/usr/local/bin:/usr/local/sbin:$PATH"`
-`brew install python@2`  (This installs Python2)
+(This installs Homebrew)
-`export PATH="/usr/local/opt/python@2/libexec/bin:$PATH"`

 **Step 2:**
+You need to install Python 2 now.
+The below command will install Python 2.
+`brew install python@2`
+(This installs Python2)

+**Step 3:**
 `pip` and `virtualenv` are two more things required for the crawler.
 To Install `pip`,
 use Command:
+`easy_install pip`
-`sudo easy_install pip` (Type `pip --version` to see if it is installed correctly)
+(Type `pip --version` to see if it is installed correctly)

 To Install `virtualenv`,
 use Command:
+`pip install virtualenv`
-`sudo easy_install virtualenv`   (Type `virtualenv --version` to see if it is installed correctly)
+(Type `virtualenv --version` to see if it is installed correctly)

 ### Setting up crawler